VladislavChervjakov/healthtrack/README.md

-Jus trainig projrct to practice skill in react and express
+Jus trainig projrct to practice skills in react and express